Satya-s89/Ecommerce-Follow-Along/README.md

 ---

 ### **Milestone 17: Created ProducedDetail page**
 - create endpoints in backend *CRUD* for handling cart
 - Handled quantity in cart

+---

+### **Milestone 18: Created Frontend for the Cart page**
+- created the cart page in frontend
+- Handled cart operations from frontend